PaulBratslavsky/astro-actions-with-strapi-five/README.md

 ## What are Astro JS Components?

-Astro components are modular, reusable pieces of code that can represent parts of a user interface, like headers, footers, cards, etc.
+Astro components are modular, reusable pieces of code representing user interface parts, like headers, footers, cards, etc.

 Similar to frameworks like React or Vue, Astro uses a component-based architecture, allowing developers to break down the UI into manageable, reusable parts.

-Astro components can be written using various front-end frameworks, such as React, Vue, Svelte, or even plain HTML and JavaScript, which is what we are going to do in this tutorial.
+Astro components can be written using various frontend frameworks, such as React, Vue, Svelte, or plain HTML and JavaScript, which we will do in this tutorial.

-This flexibility allows developers to choose the best tool for their needs or even mix and match frameworks within the same project.
+This flexibility allows developers to choose the best tool for their needs or mix and match frameworks within the same project.

 Astro uses an "islands architecture," where only interactive components (islands) are hydrated and made interactive on the client side.
 This approach minimizes JavaScript sent to the browser, improving performance.

-Lets's build our form component.
+Let's build our form component.

-Navigate to your `component` folder and create a file called `EmailSignUp.astro`.
+Navigate to your `component` folder and create a file called `EmailSignUp.astro.`

 And add the following code.